gireeshcse/gireeshcse.github.io/blog/js/markdown/react_typescript.md

 ```
 #### Hooks

+* Hooks ar just Javascript funtions that provide certain capabilities to the component.
+    - Creation of State
+    - Access to network data
+    - anything component needs
+* Not component specific and therefore hooks can be used in any component.

 * No way of Sharing the logic in our lifecycle event methods to reuse them in other components.
 Hooks solves this.

 * useState